codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 :::tip Codat's connection management component

 Codat is releasing a low-code embeddable UI component for connection management.
-Please let us know [here](https://forms.gle/d1zuh2iHBLJCNCsj9) if you are interested in using it.
+Please [let us know](https://forms.gle/d1zuh2iHBLJCNCsj9) if you are interested in using it.

 :::